 Robbinsville in Graham County, North Carolina — The American South (South Atlantic)

 Location.
-35° 19.378′ N, 83° 48.392′ W. Marker is in Robbinsville, North Carolina, in Graham County.
-Marker is at the intersection of East Main Street (County Route 1106) and Court Street, on the right when traveling west on East Main Street.
+35° 19.377′ N, 83° 48.421′ W. Marker is in Robbinsville, North Carolina, in Graham County.
+Marker is at the intersection of North Main Street and East Main Street, on the right when traveling north on North Main Street.
 Touch for map.
-The marker is on the grounds of the Graham County Jail.
-Marker is at or near this postal address: 11 Court Street, Robbinsville NC 28771, United States of America.
+Marker is in this post office area: Robbinsville NC 28771, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 18, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 433 times since then and 54 times this year.
-Photos: 1, 2. submitted on July 18, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+It was originally submitted on October 12, 2012, by Judith Barber of Marietta, Georgia.
+This page has been viewed 445 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on October 12, 2012, by Judith Barber of Marietta, Georgia. • Craig Swain was the editor who published this page.